Do you offer samples of each scent?

 What if I need to make an order change?

-Do you offer bulk discounts for events or gifts?
+Do you offer bulk discounts on events or gifts orders?

 Do you offer custom/private label scents?

 No, at this time we exclusively sell only our own curated line of scents.

 I have an order that includes both candles and S&E Apparel Items, and it's showing a shipping charge.

 Do you offer international shipping?

 Always keep a burning candle within sight.

 Extinguish all candles when leaving a room or before going to sleep.
 Be sure the wick ember is no longer glowing.